2020 United States House of Representatives elections in Nebraska

 The 2020 United States House of Representatives elections in Nebraska was held on November 3, 2020, to elect the three U.S. representatives from the state of Nebraska, one from each of the state's three congressional districts.
-The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
+The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

 Overview

 District 1

 The 1st district is located in eastern Nebraska surrounding Omaha and its suburbs, taking in Lincoln, Bellevue, Fremont, and Norfolk.
-The incumbent is Republican Jeff Fortenberry, who was re-elected with 60.4% of the vote in 2018.
+The incumbent was Republican Jeff Fortenberry, who was re-elected with 60.4% of the vote in 2018.